👆My Path👇

 Full Sail University:

-Studying Remotely.Jheri initially struggled with pricing his services, inadvertently undercharging for the quality he provided.
+Studying Remotely.Michael initially struggled with pricing his services, inadvertently undercharging for the quality he provided.
 This led to attracting clients who undervalued his work, often expecting services for free.
-Through these challenges, Jheri learned the importance of establishing clear legal agreements to ensure payment for services rendered.
+Through these challenges, Michael learned the importance of establishing clear legal agreements to ensure payment for services rendered.
 To further enhance his skills, he enrolled in Full Sail University, aiming to refine his craft even though his quality was already well-regarded.
-However, the difficulty in holding clients accountable eventually prompted Jheri to leave school and focus on finding stable work opportunities instead.
+However, the difficulty in holding clients accountable eventually prompted Michael to leave school and focus on finding stable work opportunities instead.

 -